named-data/NDN-CCL-API/chrono-sync2013.rst

     .. admonition:: Experimental

-       The suport for ChronoSync is experimental and the API is not finalized.
+       The support for ChronoSync is experimental and the API is not finalized.

     Create a new ChronoSync2013 to communicate using the given face.
 Initialize the digest log with a digest of "00" and and empty content.
 Register the